-POLICY BILL 4: PROVISION OF LEISURE AND RECREATION FACILITIES
+POLICY BILL4: PROVISION OF LEISURE AND RECREATION FACILITIES

-- In order to provide for the increased need for leisure provision to support the growing population of Billingshurst, development proposals that deliver the following shall be strongly supported: - i.
-The improvement in the quality of existing play areas to conform to HDC standards13. - ii.
-The provision of additional play areas to serve the needs of children of all ages, in line with the HDC's Quantity Standard14.
-Where possible, this should incorporate areas for 'natural play' 15.
+- A. In order to provide for the increased need for leisure provision to support the growing population of Billingshurst, development proposals that deliver the following shall be strongly supported: - i.
+The improvement in the quality of existing play areas to conform to HDC standards11. - ii.
+The provision of additional play areas to serve the needs of children of all ages, in line with the HDC's Quantity Standard12.
+Where possible, this should incorporate areas for 'natural play'13.
 New residential development should demonstrate how it has actively provided for natural play through the design of public green spaces. - iii.
-The modernisation of facilities serving Jubilee Fields, including the provision of a 4G astroturf pitch. - iv.
-The provision of additional and improved youth facilities, including improvements to the facilities at the existing skate parks.

-- v.
-The provision of a Multi-Use Games Area, incorporating a 3G pitch and floodlights, as well as improvements to existing artificial turf pitches. - The delivery of new facilities or improvements to existing facilities - including the Sports Hall at Billingshurst Leisure Centre - will be secured through Section 106 contributions or Community Infrastructure Levy funding or provided on site.
+The modernisation of facilities serving Jubilee Fields. - iv.
+The provision of additional and improved youth facilities, including improvements to the facilities at the existing skate parks. - v.
+The provision of a Multi-Use Games Area, incorporating a 3G pitch and floodlights, as well as improvements to existing artificial turf pitches. - B. The delivery of new facilities or improvements to existing facilities including the Sports Hall at Billingshurst Leisure Centre will be secured through Section 106 contributions or Community Infrastructure Levy funding or provided on site.

-Policy conformity: NDP Objective: 2; HDPF Policy: 43; NPPF para: 91, 92, 96, 97
+Policy conformity: NDP Objective: 3; HDPF Policy: 43; NPPF para: 125